 First and foremost, you must remember that by the time a bird shows any blatant signs of illness, that illness has usually become quite advanced.
 So, it is especially important that you keep a close eye on your bird and seek veterinary care at the very first sign of a problem.

 Signs of good health in a bird include bright eyes, clean and shiny feathers, good appetite and lots of energy.
-Healthy birds eat often and are quite active.
+Healthy birds are alert to their surroundings, upright, balanced and quite active.
 The bird’s droppings should be composed of a black or dark green solid, a clear part, and a creamy white part.
 Healthy birds eat a lot and make a lot of droppings!
+Birds should maintain an appropriate weight for their species.
+You should be able to feel your bird’s keel, but it should not be sharp and sunken or bulging on the sides.

 Veterinary care for birds